HomeMigration Guides

 7. Map your storage.
 VMFS, NFS, and vSAN datastores need to become ZFS pools, Ceph HCI, LVM volumes, or NFS directories on Proxmox.
 Know your target before you start.

 8. Decrypt BitLocker volumes.
 If any Windows VMs have BitLocker enabled, decrypt them before migration.
-Hardware changes during the import can trigger recovery mode, and recovering BitLocker after a migration is a genuinely bad time.
+Hardware changes during the import can trigger recovery mode, and recovering BitLocker after a migration adds significant delay and complexity.

 ZFS + Hardware RAID: Pick One.
 This catches people who built hardware for VMware and are now repurposing it for Proxmox.
 ZFS requires direct disk access — it needs to manage its own redundancy.
 Hardware RAID controllers hide physical disks from the OS and present a virtual disk.
 Running ZFS on top of a hardware RAID volume eliminates most of ZFS's data integrity benefits.
 If you want ZFS (and you should — it's excellent), either put the controller in HBA/passthrough mode or replace it with an HBA.
 Reddit's r/Proxmox community thread on migration lessons learned is full of people who wish they'd known this before buying hardware.